When a Sponsored Facebook Post Doesn’t Pay Off

 By many accounts, Speakr basically invented influencer marketing.
 In 2010, Marco Hansell, a digital strategist who previously worked with musicians such as John Legend and Ludacris, noticed that brands would pay large amounts of money for people with online followings to post about them.
 He used $20,000 to bootstrap a new company called twtMob (later, Speakr).
 Hansell told me that in its first year, the company generated $1.8 million in revenue.

-“They kind of came on the scene when there weren’t other influencer-marketing companies in general,” says Taylor Nikolai, a marketer and social-media influencer who runs several Twitter accounts with a collective 10 million followers.
+“They kind of came on the scene when there weren’t other influencer-marketing companies in general,” Taylor Nikolai, a marketer and social-media influencer who runs several Twitter accounts with a collective 10 million followers, told me.
 “They were basically the first ones doing only influencer marketing.
 At the time, there wasn’t even a word for influencers.”

 Read: Instagram has a massive harassment problem

-By the time platforms such as Vine and Instagram took off around 2014, twtMob was working with stars like Christian DelGrosso, Logan Paul, and Jake Paul.
+By the time platforms such as Vine and Instagram took off around 2014, twtMob was working with stars such as Christian DelGrosso, Logan Paul, and Jake Paul.
 For many influencers, the first time they got paid to post about a product was through twtMob.
-In October 2014 the company rebranded to Speakr.
-From 2012 to 2016 it raised at least $4.5 million through four funding rounds.
+In October 2014, the company rebranded to Speakr.
+From 2012 to 2016, it raised at least $4.5 million through four funding rounds.
 “Hundreds of influencers make $10,000 to $20,000 a month [on Speakr].
 Thousands can make a few thousand [dollars] a month,” Hansell claimed at the time.

 And for years, influencers did make real money on the platform.
-Nikolai told me that he earned a healthy five-figure sum per year through twtmob and later Speakr, by posting sponsored tweets about Samsung and several movie studios.
-“They facilitated well-paying sponsorships and I always got paid,” Nikolai says.
+Nikolai said that he earned a healthy five-figure sum per year through twtMob and later Speakr, by posting sponsored tweets about Samsung and several movie studios.
+“They facilitated well-paying sponsorships, and I always got paid,” Nikolai said.

 Since then, Speakr has continued to grow.
-In 2016 the company penned a lucrative partnership with Time Inc., which launched an influencer network “powered by” Speakr.
+In 2016, the company signed a lucrative partnership deal with Time Inc., which launched an influencer network “powered by” Speakr.
 “Why we chose Speakr is because they’re really smart ...
 They have an edge there in their space, and they give us that edge in our space, as well,” Regina Buckley, Time Inc.’s senior vice president of digital business development, said at the time.
 (Time Inc. did not respond to several requests for comment.)
 2017 saw the company’s profile rise even further, and Hansell became a go-to quote for reporters writing about his growing industry.
-In one private Facebook group where influencers discuss deals, Speakr was mentioned as a reliable platform.
+In one private Facebook group in which influencers discuss deals, Speakr was mentioned as a reliable platform.

-According to influencers who spoke to The Atlantic, the trouble with the company started between late 2017 and spring of 2018.
+According to influencers who spoke with me, the trouble with the company started between late 2017 and spring 2018.
 Suddenly, checks weren’t coming on time.
 Brandi Jeter Riley completed a campaign for Speakr in December 2017 and expected to receive payment within 30 days, she says.
-By April the money still hadn’t arrived, so she resorted to tweeting at Hansell.
+By April, the money still hadn’t arrived, so she resorted to tweeting at Hansell.
 “Hello!
 Congrats on being a 7-Figure #ecommerce company!
 Could you please help me get paid for a program that I did with you all in December?” she tweeted on April 24.
 She also emailed the company and took to Facebook, leaving a one-star review on Speakr’s page.
 “Speakr has not paid me for services I provided in 2017.
 They are not responsive to emails.
 For a company that needs influencers to support their business, they certainly don’t seem to value us,” she wrote.
 Finally, on April 30, she says the company rendered payment.

 As the months went on, more influencers began to have issues.
 Some, like JoJoe, were told by a Speakr account executive that payments would be arriving shortly, only to receive radio silence when they tried to follow up.
 Erin Sullivan, an outdoors-focused influencer with 65,000 followers on Instagram, tweeted in early September that she had yet to receive payment for a campaign she did months ago.
 Ariane Andrew, an Instagram fitness star with more than 800,000 followers, posted a tweet promoting 23andMe in July for $750 and says she also had not been paid by September.
 Last week, she finally received the $750 she was owed, but says that at this point she feels entitled to more given the time she spent trying to track down her money.
 (23andMe did not respond to a request for comment.)